gost-dom/gost-dom.github.io/sponsor.markdown

 ## Means of sponsoring

+You can support the work through the following channels.

 - [Github sponsors](https://github.com/stroiman)
 - [Buy me a coffee](https://buymeacoffee.com/stroiman)

 Alternatively, I can send a formal invoice if you want to sponsor as a company.
 Please contact me at: [info@stroiman.com](mailto://info@stroiman.com)

 ## Legal information